kwabenasapong/openpldoc/manual/source/configure.rst

 **Layout style:**
   There are three options to determine how your Bible verses are displayed.

-* **Verse Per Slide:** will display one verse per slide.
+**Verse Per Slide:**
+  Will display one verse per slide.
-* **Verse Per Line:** will start each verse on a new line until the slide is full.
+**Verse Per Line:**
+  Will start each verse on a new line until the slide is full.
+**Continuous:**
-* **Continuous:** will run all verses together separated by verse number and chapter if chapter is selected to show above.
+  Will run all verses together separated by verse number and chapter if chapter is selected to show above.

 **Note:** Changes do not affect verses already in the service.